 The following post is from Emily of Live Renewed: My Top 5 Basic Homemade Green Cleaners

 One of the easiest and cheapest changes you can make on your journey to live a more natural and greener lifestyle is to switch to homemade and non-toxic cleaners.
-Making cleaners at home can literally costs just pennies, and can save you hundreds of dollars off purchasing either conventional brand cleaners, or green and non-toxic brand cleaners — which can be even more expensive.
+Making cleaners at home can literally cost just pennies and can save you hundreds of dollars off purchasing either conventional brand cleaners or green and non-toxic brand cleaners — which can be even more expensive.

 And the best thing about these homemade cleaners?
-Most of the actually work better than their store-bought counterparts!
+Most of them actually work better than their store-bought counterparts!

 At our house, we pretty much exclusively use homemade cleaners made from a few simple ingredients with really easy recipes.
 Repurpose old clothes for rags.

 Here are my top five homemade green cleaners.

 Table of Contents